KiraCore/docs/Spec/iteration-0/kip_2.md

 _NOTE: If you match new orders with existing state and there are two or more orders in the state at the same price you must match older orders first (orders with younger `id`'s)_

 _NOTE: It is important that step `5` is executed after step `3` and `4`, this helps to add liquidity before removing it in the step `10`.
 Furthermore note that step `3` and `4` must be **absolutely** deterministic, that's why if fee paid is the same the tx hash has to be used to determine order (simplest algo for achieving it might be creating index prefixed with N Bytes of the gas price and then sorting by that index)._

+## Fees (OPTIONAl)

+### Execution Fee

+There must be a custom, flat [execution fee](../fees.md#execution-fee) `Ε` paid when order is matched as the result of `create_limit_order` execution.
+This fee should be paid only in case where liquidity is taken from the book to allow the network control potential tx spam.

+Execution Fee `Ε` for the `create_limit_order` transaction should be set at `$0.1` or (`2 KEX`)

+### Incentivization Fee

+There must be a custom, % [incentivization fee](../fees.md#incentivization-fee) `Ι` paid when order is matched.
+Fee `Ι` should be paid only by the taker of liquidity in the currency he is buying or selling.

+Incentivization Fee `Ι` should be set at `0.1%`

+### Fees Distribution

+All fees paid in the native or non native currencies should be sent to the address controlled by the "rewards distribution module" (RDM).
+The RDM module does not have to be be implemented in the `Iteration 0`